ruchikaJagotta/WebScrapperTest/README.md

 ```
 mvn clean install
 ```

-#Note:
+## Results

+> If execution is done as `TestNG` then report `index.html` will be found in `test-output` folder.

+> If execution is done as `mvn` then report `index.html` will be found in `/target/surefire-reports` folder.

-In case, interactive Selenium Driver need to be tested, uncomment below section from TestLogin.java in getWebDriver() method.
+### Note: In case, interactive Selenium Driver like ChromeDriver is required to test
+> Then, uncomment below section from TestLogin.java in getWebDriver() method.

 ```
 /*
    System.setProperty("webdriver.chrome.driver", "src/main/resources/drivers/chromedriver.exe");
    driver = new ChromeDriver();
 */
 ```
-And comment section for HtmlUnitDriver.
+> And comment section for HtmlUnitDriver.
 ```
 driver = new HtmlUnitDriver(true);
 ```